 This trip offers varying landscapes, changing climatic zones, diverse ethnic backgrounds, and beautiful sunrises and sunsets to name just a few.
-Even though it is difficult to trek in the Himalayas during the rainy season but most of the parts of the Annapurna circuit lies within a rain shadow, making it possible to trek all year-round, including the monsoon season.
+Even though it is difficult to trek in the Himalayas during the rainy season but most of the parts of the Annapurna circuit lie within a rain shadow, making it possible to trek all year round, including the monsoon season.
 However, the most popular and busiest season is September – November because the weather is stable with clear skies and beautiful surroundings.
 This is also because everything along the circuit is fresh, clear and lively due to the recent monsoons.
-Generally, the weather is warm in the day-time but the night-time temperatures can drop to freezing.
+Generally, the weather is warm in the daytime but the night-time temperatures can drop to freezing.

 The months from March to May are the second most popular trekking season on the Annapurna Circuit as it is the warming weather.
 Likewise, December to February is the least busy and most difficult time to do the trek as most of the trails are blocked with snow.

 What do I need to pack for the Annapurna Circuit Trek?

 The challenging weather and geography in the region demand well-prepared gear.
 The foremost crucial requirement includes a quality backpack, comfortable shoes, and rain jackets.
 As pharmacies and medical centers are scarce along the trail, it is best to carry basic medicines for emergencies e.g. in case of altitude sickness or diarrhea.
 Likewise, trekkers should pack clothes that are appropriate to the current weather and are comfortable.
 It is also necessary that you pack water bottles and portable water purifiers.

 Permits required for the Annapurna Circuit Trek